mkyting21/mkyting21/README.md

 - 👋 Hi, I’m @mkyting21
 - 👀 I’m interested in plant biology.
 - 🌱 I’m currently learning R and python.
-- 💞️ I’m looking to collaborate on any plant related projects.
 - 📫 How to reach me: email ting@mpimp-golm.mpg.de

 <!---